-Lord Geidt quits: No 10 urged to release resignation letter to PM
+Lord Geidt quits: No 10 to publish resignation letter to PM

 - Published

-Downing Street is under pressure to publish a letter from Boris Johnson's former ethics adviser Lord Geidt who resigned suddenly without explanation.
+The government is expected to publish a letter from Boris Johnson's former ethics adviser Lord Geidt who resigned suddenly without explanation.

 Lord Geidt was known to be unhappy with the prime minister's handling of Partygate and had suggested he may have broken the ministerial code.

-When senior officials quit government it is customary for their resignation letters, and the prime minister's reply, to be released.
+Critics warned No 10 that failing to release the letter would reflect badly on the government.

-Downing Street is expected to publish Mr Johnson's reply to Lord Geidt later.
+Downing Street is also expected to publish the PM's reply to Lord Geidt.

-Deputy Prime Minister Dominic Raab said he did not know why Lord Geidt had resigned but suggested it could be linked to "a commercially sensitive matter in the national interest, which he was asked to look at".
+Deputy Prime Minister Dominic Raab told BBC Breakfast he did not know why Lord Geidt had resigned but suggested it could be linked to "a commercially sensitive matter in the national interest, which he was asked to look at".
 The minister did not offer further details on the case.

 Labour's Chris Bryant, chairman of the Commons' Committee on Standards and Privileges, accused the government of using "this strange national interest issue" as "chaff" to confuse matters.